Community Guidelines

 Driver distractions

-An image of a man talking on a hand held mobile phone while driving, displaying the words 'Bad call!'
+An image of a man talking on a hand held mobile phone while driving, displaying the words 'Bad call!'.

-There are a lot of factors that can cause crashes — speeding, drink driving and fatigue to name a few.
 What many people don’t realise is that distracted drivers can be just as dangerous.
-You need to focus at all times when you’re behind the wheel.
+You need to focus at all times when you’re behind the wheel

 Distracted drivers are a danger not only to themselves and their passengers but to other road users as well.
 It only takes a split second to lose your concentration.
 Some common distractions when driving are:

-• talking on your mobile phone
+#Talking on your mobile phone

-• reading or sending a text on your mobile phone
+#Reading or sending a text on your mobile phone

-• changing your radio station or scrolling to a song in your playlist
+#Changing your radio station or scrolling to a song in your playlist

-• attending to children in the backseat.
+#Attending to children in the backseat.

-Having a mobile phone in your hand or resting it on any part of your body while driving is illegal.
+#Having a mobile phone in your hand or resting it on any part of your body while driving is illegal.
 This applies to all drivers at all times regardless if the phone is on or in use.
-If you’re caught you will get a significant fine and demerit points.
-Learn more about mobile phone rules.

 Here are some tips to help you avoid becoming distracted while you drive:

-• Install a phone mount or holder — that way you can drive and concentrate on the road more safely, but don’t forget to keep concentrating on driving.
+Install a phone mount or holder — that way you can drive and concentrate on the road more safely, but don’t forget to keep concentrating on driving.
 In some states drivers under 25 years of age can't use a mobile phone while driving, including hands-free, headsets or loudspeaker.
 Their passengers are also not allowed to use a phone's loudspeaker.

 Find out more about the dangers of driver distractions by visiting StreetSmarts.